ibm-cloud-docs/resiliency/bcdr-understand.md

 ### Read service specific documentation
 {: #read-the-docs}

 Each IBM Cloud service has its own documentation set.
 This includes a section on BCDR that is specific to that service.
 Ensure that you review and follow the guidance provided on those pages for each service that you use.
-For convenience, see [Service documentation for high availability and disaster recovery] (/docs/resiliency?topic=service-ha-dr) for specific service-by-service links.
+For convenience, see [Service documentation for high availability and disaster recovery](/docs/resiliency?topic=service-ha-dr) for specific service-by-service links.